Ha-Ngo/Chore-Doors/README.md

-This is a project following Codecademy Web Development course.
+This is a simple game following Codecademy Web Development course.